All Episodes

 But even without it in there, the taxpayer dollars being used in this way is just ridiculous.

-Um, I have a daughter who's had juvenile diabetes since she was three.
+I have a daughter who's had juvenile diabetes since she was three.

 She's 18 now.

-Well, first I'm sorry about your daughter.
+Well, first, I'm sorry about your daughter.

-Diabetes, I mean, the good news is we know how to successfully control it, and we have more sophisticated technology through science than ever before.
+Diabetes, I mean, the good news is we know how to successfully control it.

-Um, and she can live a normal, healthy life like everybody else.
+And she can live a normal, healthy life like everybody else.

-I'd know that that much about it.
+I know that much about it.

-Uh, but you do make a great point.
+But you do make a great point.

-You've been paying the the copays and you've been paying for the syringes or whatever else you have to pay for that your insurance may not cover.
+You've been paying the copays and you've been paying for the syringes or whatever else you have to pay for that your insurance may not cover.

 Look, I'm just in principle.

-When I I run into homeless people in New York in the streets all the time.
+I run into homeless people in New York in the streets all the time.

-And if I determine that person is really sober, not on drugs or alcohol, and I I will question them and that they really want to buy food, and I usually don't have time to all right, I'll I'll go in and buy you a sandwich.
+And if I determine that person is really sober, not on drugs or alcohol, and I will question them and that they really want to buy food.

 I don't have time.